 Additionally, PPC audits should involve a thorough search term review to determine where your traffic goes and if there are any trends or surprises.
 This can fill in gaps from keyword research.

 Then, using that data, you can decide if more negative keywords or account restructuring would optimize the account.
-(Keep in mind that Google tends to hide approximately 30% of search terms because Google doesn’t think they’re relevant.)

 If you’re looking for tasks to offload to free up crucial time, consider partnering with experts hellbent on your success.